Derek R. Funk

 While attending law school, Mr. Funk was a Willard H. Pedrick Scholar and served as Articles Editor of the Arizona State Law Journal, where he published his Comment, Checking the Balances: An Examination of Separation of Powers Issues Raised by the Windsor Case.
 During law school, Mr. Funk also participated on his law school’s Vis International Commercial Arbitration Moot Court Team as a Brief Editor, and his team’s brief was awarded an Honorable Mention for Best Memorandum at the 11th Willem C. Vis (East) Moot Competition.

-Mr. Funk lives in Phoenix, Arizona with his wife and daughter.
+Mr. Funk lives in Gilbert, Arizona with his wife and daughter.
 He enjoys golf, basketball, watching sports and spending time with his family in his spare time.